Pumi

 Do Pumis shed a lot?

-They are considered low-shedding, but their curly coat requires regular brushing to prevent mats.
+They are low-shedding, but their curly coat requires regular brushing to prevent matting.

 How much exercise does a Pumi need?

-They require at least an hour of vigorous activity daily, including both physical exercise and mental challenges.
+They are high-energy dogs that need at least an hour of vigorous activity or mental stimulation daily.

 View Official FCI Standard